Cyphrme/FileVer/README.md

 other methods, `filever` shines when source files refer to versioned files and when file contents are frequently updated and changed.

-`filever` may be used in pipelines that involves these keywords: TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.
+`filever` may be used in pipelines that involves these keywords: File versioning, TypeScript, Sass, Go Templates, handlebars, Javascript minification, HTML minification, and CSS minification.

 # Version